WhosDouble/shaysHW/README.md

 - true → Start the heist!
 Try to get away with the money.
 - false → Be a good citizen and relax instead.
 ## Outcomes
 - If robbers outnumber cops → You win and escape with cash!
-(Clicking "OK" takes you to a surprise video.)
 - If cops outnumber robbers → You lose and go to jail.
 ## How to Play
 - Open the JavaScript file.